Lu-cyww/alx-system_engineering-devops/README.md

-a script that displays the result of BREATH to the power LOVE
+Display the content of /etc/passwd and /etc/hosts